Vaishnavi08Pandey/Student_feedback_system/README.md

 If you entered the student user and password correctly in login page, then it will allow you to give feedback and you can also log-out from the account.
 Student can give feedback only once.

-Feedback form has radio buttons where you can answer the questions by rating from 1-5.
+Feedback form has radio buttons where you can answer the questions by rating it from 1-5.

 Create a database called "fb" and
 "fb.sql" will create three tables according to commands mentioned in it.